 Q: How is my Federal Stafford Loan credited to the tuition account?

 A: The majority of phone calls received in the Office of Student Accounts at the beginning of the fall and spring semesters are from parents asking why their student’s Federal Stafford Loan is not appearing on the billing statement.
 When all paperwork is completed with the Office of Financial Aid, the FSL proceeds will be disbursed electronically to the College.
-Once received, your student will be notified of the disbursement by a notice sent to her/his campus mailbox.
+Once received, your student will be notified of the disbursement via an electronic disclosure to their Hartwick email address.

 Once the Federal Stafford Loan paperwork is complete, the amount is listed as “pending financial aid” on the billing statement.
 Depending on the lender of the loan, there may be an origination fee deducted from the disbursement.
 To verify the status of your student’s financial aid paperwork contact Financial Aid at 607-431-4130.
 You also may email email@example.com.

 Q: Do I need to buy the College’s Student Health Insurance coverage?

 A: Hartwick College requires all students to have health insurance coverage.
 For students who are U.S. citizens and covered under their own or a family policy, Hartwick College Health Insurance is optional.
 If the student has no family insurance coverage, they are required to purchase the Twelve-Month Hartwick College Health Insurance.
 International students are required to purchase the Twelve-Month Hartwick Health Insurance.
 Health Insurance Coverage Details